beyondstorage/specs/rfcs/47-additional-error-specification.md

        - `SomeError` is one of the two kind of errors above
        - `err` is the original error
 3. `Error` and `Unwrap` methods SHOULD use value receivers.
+4. If an error code has any error `struct`, the implementor SHOULD return one of the error `struct`s with the error code, instead of returning the error code directly.

 Real examples of expected errors: